WARNING: Contains spoilers

 While Tyr wins the battle, the death of Aaron and the prince finally succumbing to the poison and also dying, means that Tyr has very few options left.
 Freya will now have to stand in as Prince Edvard permanently.
 The only people who know that Freya has taken his place are Aleksi, the commander of Tyr’s armed forces, General Baldr, and another member of Edvard’s personal guards, the “White Knight” Julius Freivalds.
 Thus sees the start of a new chapter in Freya’s life to protect her home.
 Among the first steps she takes is forcing Julius to take Aleksi as a pupil.

 Given the setting, you can see why the allusion to The Prince and the Pauper comes into play – albeit that in that story the prince in question is the future Tudor king Edward VI, who really did die young.
-Anime fans may spotted the similarities to the other series mentioned earlier – with Yona of the Dawn having a princess who finds herself struggling when she is removed from power, Princess Knight with a girl who is forced to act like a prince in order to rule, and even Ouran where the main character is forced to act like a boy all the time.
+Anime fans may spotted the similarities to the other series mentioned earlier – with Yona of the Dawn having a princess who finds herself struggling when she is displaced from power, Princess Knight with a girl who is forced to act like a prince in order to rule, and even Ouran where the main character is forced to act like a boy all the time.
 Not only that, but with Freya being surrounded by all of these male characters this does come across as a reverse harem story.
 You might argue that the Shakespearean manga Requiem of the Rose King has added connections, with the similarities between Freya‘s cross-dressing prince and Requiem‘s intersex Richard III.

 You can see that the series will appeal due to all of these different elements.
 Plus there is also the added action and drama.
 While this fantasy may not be magical, it does have a lot of fighting in it, with the beheading in battle of Aaron being a truly shocking moment.
 Reading the opening chapter, you are led to believe that he would probably act as a love interest to Freya, but, alas, it is not to be.
 Freya is certainly an interesting character.
 In her first encounter with Sigurd’s soldiers she comes across as a damsel in distress being saved by Aaron, which feels a bit stereotypical, but then you get the fact that she in turn has saved him in the past.